-In a previous post I illustrated the growth of household incomes since 1967 based on Census Bureau data.
+In a previous post we illustrated the growth of household incomes since 1967 based on Census Bureau data.
 Let's trim the timeline and compare the growth of two major household expenses — medical costs and college tuition and fees.

 The first chart below shows the real (inflation-adjusted) annualized income growth from 1980 to 2010 (the most recent annual data).
 The lines represent the average household incomes by quintile along with the average for the top five percent of households.